 36. The Maramureș Heritage Trail

 If you have the time, you can go by foot, bike, horse or cart on the Maramureș Heritage Trail to discover the village life first-hand.
 The Maramureș Heritage Trail is an 88-kilometer greenway, the first of its kind established in the northern side of Romania.
 It connects seven villages (Ocna Șugatag, Budești, Breb, Hoteni, Hărnicești, Desești, and Mara), representative to the culture and way of life in Maramureș.

 37. The wooden churches of Maramureș

-In Maramureș, you can find almost 100 Orthodox churches and a few Greek-Catholic ones, all built in wood by skilled carpenters.
+In Maramureș, you can find almost 100 Orthodox churches and a few Greek-Catholic ones, all built out of wood by skilled carpenters.
 The churches in this area of Romania have tall bell-towers above the entrances.
 Eight of these churches are now listed as UNESCO World Heritage Sites, and two of them (from Budești and Desești) are also on the Maramureș Heritage Trail mentioned above.

 38. The Merry Cemetery

-Another example of craftsmanship is the Merry Cemetery, located in Săpânța, Maramureș.
+Another example of craftsmanship is the Merry Cemetery (Cimitirul Vesel), located in Săpânța, Maramureș.
 It is unlike any other cemetery: all its wooden crosses are painted in lively colors and they have funny descriptions of the lives of those who passed away.

 It is believed that the local Dacian culture had an influence on the creation of the Merry Cemetery.
 The Dacians believed the soul was immortal and that death was a joyful moment, not a sad one.
 Discover more about the Merry Cemetery through the video below:

 39. Bucovina’s painted monasteries